History of Christian thought on persecution and tolerance: Conditional toleration and segregation

-The Early Modern Era (1500–1715)
+Early Modern Era (1500–1715)

 Early Reformation (1500–1600)

 Protestant Christians pioneered the concept of religious toleration.
 There was a concerted campaign for tolerance in mid-sixteenth century northwestern Switzerland in the town of Basle.
 Sebastian Castellio (1515–1563), who was among the earliest of the reformers to advocate both religious and political tolerance, had moved to Basle after he was exiled from France.
 Castellio's argument for toleration was essentially theological: "By casting judgment on the belief of others, don't you take the place of God?"
 However, since he also pled for social stability and peaceful co-existence, his argument was also political.
-Making similar arguments were Anabaptist David Joris (1501 - 1556) from the Netherlands and the Italian reformer Jacobus Acontius (1520–1566) who also gathered with Castellio in Basle.
+Making similar arguments were Anabaptist David Joris (1501–1556) from the Netherlands and the Italian reformer Jacobus Acontius (1520–1566) who also gathered with Castellio in Basle.
 Other advocates of religious tolerance, Mino Celsi (1514–1576) and Bernardino Ochino (1487–1564), joined them, publishing their works on toleration in that city.
 By the end of the seventeenth and beginning of the eighteenth centuries, persecutions of unsanctioned beliefs had been reduced in most European countries.

 One of the leading secular skeptics of tolerance in the sixteenth century was Leiden professor Justus Lipsius (1547–1606).
 He published Politicorum libri sex in 1589 which argued in favor of the persecution of religious dissenters.
 Lispius believed that plurality would lead to civil strife and instability, and said: "it is better to sacrifice one than to risk the collapse of the whole Commonwealth."
 Dirck Coornhurt responded by eloquently defending religious liberty using his belief that free access to what he saw as the ultimate truth in the scriptures would bring about harmony and stability.

 Historians indicate that Lispius was not out of step with religious leaders in recognizing the problematic nature of reconciling religious tolerance with political reality.
 Luther saw this as well.
 He was fully in favor of religious toleration in 1523 writing that secular authorities should never fight heresy with the sword.
 Yet, after the Peasants War in Germany in 1524, Luther determined that lay authorities had an obligation to step in when sedition, peace, or the stability of society was part of the issue, thus he unintentionally echoed Augustine and Aquinas.

 Geoffrey Elton says that the English reformer John Foxe (1517–1587) demonstrated his deep faith in religious toleration when he attempted to stop the execution of the English Catholic Edmund Campion and the five Dutch Anabaptists who had been sentenced to be burned in 1575.